DustinDiazLopez/UIPR-Project-DDL/README.md

 ### Step 4: Creating an Admin User
 - Access `hello.php` again.

-    > It works!

-- Now pass in as the argument `pwd` (i.e., `hello.php?pwd=your_password`).
+- Now pass in as the argument `pwd` (e.g., `hello.php?pwd=your_password`).
 This will return the hashed version of the inputted text, using the hash algorithm (by default `SHA-526`) specified in the config file of `step 1`.
 It should return something like:
+    ```text

-    > r4nwUWpjef1wJgwfW4WgSim2P0qskuBFmYQ/p56LZDONtVZiS6CHNBji25G9CTc/kOAjkvwnxeJw4Wr8CuTjS0
+    r4nwUWpjef1wJgwfW4WgSim2P0qskuBFmYQ/p56LZDONtVZiS6CHNBji25G9CTc/kOAjkvwnxeJw4Wr8CuTjS0
+    ```

 - Now use the following SQL command, replacing the `<hashed_password>` with whatever you got back, and then finally, execute the SQL command.

     ```SQL
     INSERT INTO `admin` (`email`, `username`, `password`) VALUES ('example@example.com', 'username', '<hashed_password>');